- Download our Moving to Oman Guide (PDF)

 Money in Oman

 The currency used in Oman is the Rial (OMR), which is divided into 1,000 baisa or baiza.
 Below are frequently used banknotes and coins:

 Banking in Oman

-Another option is to open an international (multi-currency) account for use in Oman through a bank in their country of origin.
+Another option is for expats to open an international (multi-currency) account for use in Oman through a bank in their country of origin.
 International accounts can be opened before leaving home and will provide access to a wide range of international banking services, such as high-interest savings options and online money transfer services.
 Many expats report that they prefer the convenience and security of having their finances centralised in this way.